-Open Space, our weekly community opportunity for conversation, reflection, and fellowship, will take What do/will you remember? as the theme for the Spring 2017 Quarter.
+Open Space, our weekly community gathering for conversation, reflection, and fellowship, takes What directs you back home? as the theme for the Quarter.

 Across the University seventeen faculty members recently received named professorships or were appointed distinguished service professors, including our own Dwight N. Hopkins and James T. Robinson.

 Dean of Students Josh Feigelson, and his "Ask Big Questions" initiative, profiled in O Magazine's January issue.

 The papers of Jean Bethke Elshtain (1941-2013), the Laura Spelman Rockefeller Professor of Social and Political Ethics in the Divinity School, Political Science, and the Committee on International Relations, are now open to researchers.